haframjolk/braglidir/README.md

 [**braglidir** on GitHub Pages](https://reyniraron.github.io/braglidir)

-Once you load **braglidir** you will be asked to choose a file.
-Please choose poem in a plain text file (.txt).
+Once you load **braglidir** you will be asked to type a poem in the text area or choose a file.
+If uploading a file, please choose a poem in a plain text file (.txt).

 Once you have chosen your poem, **braglidir** will read it and display it on the page.

 ![My awesome haiku](img/unedited.png)

 To mark a stressed syllable (áhersluatkvæði), left click on the appropriate vowel.
 You can remove the mark the same way.
-Stressed syllables are marked with a straight underline.
+Stressed syllables are marked with a straight line above.

 To mark an unstressed syllable (áherslulaust atkvæði), right click or <kbd>Control</kbd>-click (Mac only) on the appropriate vowel.
 You can remove the mark the same way.
-Unstressed syllables are marked with a downwards curved underline.
+Unstressed syllables are marked with a downwards curved line above.

 To split the poem into *kveður* (heavy feet and light feet), hold <kbd>Shift</kbd> and left click on the character (space or non-space) you want to be the last in said *kveða*.
 The first *kveða* in a line will always be a *hákveða* (heavy foot), and the following *kveður* will alternate between *lágkveða* and *hákveða*.
 To remove a *kveða*, hold <kbd>shift</kbd> and left click on any character within said *kveða*.